AnoopAlias/AUTOM8N/docs/_build/html/_sources/cpanel_server_analytics_using_netdata.rst.txt

 Please enter a secure password for the netdata user when prompted by the script

-Oce setup , you can access netdata from the URL :  https://servers-FQDN/netdata
+Once setup , you can access netdata from the URL :  https://servers-FQDN/netdata

 Apart from system vitals you will be monitoring Apache httpd, XtendWeb nginx, mysql and redis